Collection Keisel

 Collection Ch’ewi

-Ch’ewi, salt in Amharic, official language of Ethiopia.
-In the Danakil desert, in the north of Ethiopia, there are several salt lakes.
-The color and purity of this region is related to this collection.
+Ch’ewi, salt in Amharic, the official language of Ethiopia.
+In the desert of northern Ethiopia, there are several salt lakes.
+The color and purity of this region are reflected in this collection.

 Discover the collection